ZocoLini/cuqdyn-c/README.md

 ## Defining a new model

-Using strings en evaluate them is slow compared to compiled instructions, so, to make this possible we designed a way to define the models in Rust and compile them to machine code.
+Using strings and evaluate them is slow compared to compiled instructions, so, to make this possible, we designed a way to define the models in Rust and compile them to machine code.

-Lets going to dig into it with an example of the Lotka Volterra model:
+Let's dig into it with an example of the Lotka Volterra model:

 First of all, we need to write some Rust code.
-We will me using the following file `modules/mexpreval/src/models.rs`.
-Inside, we will create a new unit struct and implement the Model trait like this:
+We will be using the following file `modules/mexpreval/src/models.rs`.
+Inside, we create a new unit struct and implement the Model trait like this:
 ```Rust
 #[derive(Default)]